Tara the Faithful Garlic Dog

 Tara's day of garlic starts when Susan and Edna drive up to Jane's farm.
 First Tara checks out the occupants of the car; if Susan is in the car she doesn't bark.
 If only Edna is in the car she barks.
 If she accidently barks when Susan is in the car she gets terribly embarrassed and rolls around on the ground in apology.
 Next, Tara rushes over to greet Susan, the Thrower of Sticks, preferably by jumping on her.
 The probability of getting jumped on is directly related to the muddiness of Tara's paws.

 Picture: Tara attempts to communicate telepathically that when darkness starts to fall the workday should be done.

 Tara will wait patiently by the front door while the humans confer in the house.
 Normally she uses her free time to select a suitable throwing stick.
 The criteria for suitable throwing sticks is unfathomable to mere humans as the chosen objects range in size from 'cedar log' to 'microscopic twig'.
 Normally, the stick is placed on the top step directly by the front door so that it is impossible to miss and easy to trip over.
 When Susan exits the house she is expected to throw the selected stick for as long as she is not a) obviously working or b) in the garlic field.
 After a rousing game of Stick Tara is off to the garlic field.

 Tara's other hobbies include herding chickens, 'hugging' humans with her two front paws (especially after rolling in cow dung) and climbing trees.
-She also enjoys cooling herself off by jumping into the cattle watering tank (the cows don't appreciate nearly as much).
+She also enjoys cooling herself off by jumping into the cattle watering tank (the cows don't appreciate that nearly as much).

-Right: Tara is sitting in the crouch of a tree about eight feet off the ground.
+Picture: Tara is sitting in the crouch of a tree about eight feet off the ground.
 She climbed up in search of a suitable throwing stick.